- Computational Social Science

 - Review the policy below

-- Meet with MPS Director Gilly Leshed or in her absence Graduate Program Coordinator, Barbara Woske during their office hours to discuss the third-semester option.
-Have available the completed petition form and course enrollment checklist.
+- Meet with Graduate Program Coordinator, Barbara Woske during her office hours to discuss the third-semester option.
+Have available both the completed petition form, and course enrollment checklist.

-- Return signed digital form to Barb Woske by the deadline via email.
+- Return signed digital form to Barbara Woske by the deadline via email.